joeldmott/Instacart_Project/README.md

 Specifically, I present three marketing recommendations based on which aspects of an Instacart dataset have the strongest correlations with popular, reordered groceries.
 These correlations may also help inform restocking, ways to simplify reordering, and predictions of future orders.

-This project's presentation may be found [here.](https://github.com/joeldmott/Instacart_Project/blob/main/presentation.pdf)
+This project's less technical stakeholder presentation may be found [here.](https://github.com/joeldmott/Instacart_Project/blob/main/presentation.pdf)

 ## Instacart dataset
 In 2017, Instacart held a competition on Kaggle.com with an anonymized dataset containing over three million order records.
 It's too large to include in this repo, but can be found here: